LEGAL and DISCLOSURES

 Charts and Graphs.
 No graph, chart, formula, or other device can by itself determine whether to buy or sell a security.
 Performance results for certain charts and graphs may be limited by date ranges specified on those charts and graphs; different time periods may produce different results.

 Commentary Disclosure.
 The commentary reflects Pugh Capital’s opinions based on information available at the time of the analysis.
 Opinions, outlook, and strategies are subject to change without notice.
-Statements concerning financial market trends are based on current market conditions which will fluctuate.
-Nothing in this report is intended to be relied upon as a forecast or investment advice.
-Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
+Please refer to Market Outlook and Themes Disclosure below.

 Investment Adviser.
 Pugh Capital Management is a registered investment adviser.
 Registration of an investment adviser does not imply any level of skill or training.